maxviazov/Spring-Frameworks-/Migrating from earlier versions of the Spring Framework.md

 If you deploy your Spring applications to Java EE servers, we recommend server generations certified for Java EE 6.
 Of particular importance are the JPA 2.0 and Servlet 3.0 specifications.
 That said, it is still possible to deploy Spring 4 applications to servers with a Servlet 2.5 container (e.g. Google App Engine, WebSphere 7, WebLogic 10.3); however, some Servlet 3.0 based Spring features won't be available then.
 For Tomcat, the same rules apply: We recommend Tomcat 7 or 8 but still support Tomcat 6 as well.

 #### A note on Java EE levels
 The Spring Framework generally doesn't require a specific level of Java EE overall but rather specific minimum levels of individual specifications, such as JPA 2.0.
-This approach allows for running on "intermediate" server generations which selectively introduce new specifications while being based on an older EE platform level: e.g. WebSphere 7.0.0.9 with its JPA 2.0 feature pack, WebLogic 10.3.4 with its JPA 2.0 patch, or now WebLogic 12.1.3 with its JPA 2.1 support on an EE 6 baseline.
+This approach allows for running on "intermediate" server generations which selectively introduce new specifications while being based on an older EE platform level: e.g. WebSphere 7.0.0.9 with its JPA 2.0 feature pack, WebLogic 10.3.4 with its JPA 2.0 patch, or now WebLogic 12.1.3 with its JPA 2.1 support and WebSphere 8.5 Liberty Profile with its Servlet 3.1 and JSR-236 Concurrency support on an EE 6 baseline.

 ### Dependency updates
 As of Spring Framework 4.0.3, we declare the following minimum (optional) dependencies as officially supported.
 Those versions and later are what the Spring team recommends, in particular with respect to providing support for Spring applications that interact with those servers and libraries.
 Note that earlier versions may still work with Spring to some degree, as long as the fundamental system requirements are met; however, when using older versions, you are on your own from a support perspective.